qat.opt.MixingFactory

 class qat.opt.MixingFactory

-A factory to define problem independent mixing Hamiltonians (i.e initial Hamiltonians in quantum annealing schedules).
+A factory to define problem independent mixing Hamiltonians (i.e. initial Hamiltonians in adiabatic quantum optimization schedules).

 All methods generate object implementing the InitialStateBuilder interface and returns a pair (such an object, mixing Hamiltonian).